 The things you consume affect how your breath smells.
 The following may all cause bad breath:

 - Tobacco: Smoking causes smelly breath because the chemicals in tobacco leave a bad odour in the mouth and throat.
-Tobacco products can also contribute to gum disease and dry out the mouth, worsening halitosis.
+Tobacco products can also contribute to gum disease and dry out the mouth, worsening halitosis and contributing to smoker's teeth stains.

 - Sugary and acidic foods: Although these foods aren't particularly smelly themselves, they contribute to faster plaque buildup.